bentleyvk/github-pr-image-comparer/README.md

 # Contributing

-Run `yarn install` and `yarn build` to build the extension.
+Run `npm install` and `npm run build` to build the extension.
-For better DX, use `yarn build:watch` to watch for changes and rebuild the extension.
+For better DX, use `npm run build:watch` to watch for changes and rebuild the extension.

 Everything is done in the `build` directory.
 Go to `chrome://extensions/` and drag'n'drop the `build` folder.